 What you get:

 Pricing note: OpenAI does not publish Enterprise rates.
 The final price depends on seat count, contract length, custom terms, and volume discounts.
-Expect a sales-led contracting process (terms vary).
+Expect a sales-led contracting process.

 Best for: Large enterprises, regulated industries (finance, healthcare, legal), government agencies, and any organization where SCIM, data residency, compliance certifications, SLAs, and custom legal terms are procurement requirements.

-Skip it if: Your team is small enough that Business covers your needs — Enterprise is designed for organizations that require the governance and compliance features listed above.
+Skip it if: Your team is small enough that Business covers your needs.

 The Real Cost of ChatGPT for Enterprises (Beyond the Sticker Price)